 Adequate and valid travel insurance is compulsory when you travel with us and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.
 We recommend that you take out insurance as soon as your booking is confirmed.
 This is particularly relevant due to the constantly evolving travel rules and national and local lockdowns due to the COVID 19 pandemic.
 Your insurance policy should have a built-in level of COVID-19 cover.

 You and your belongings are at all times solely at your own risk.
 You are wholly responsible for arranging your own insurance.
 You must ensure that you have personal travel insurance with protection for the full duration of the tour in respect of at least medical expenses, injury, death, repatriation, cancellation and curtailment, with adequate and appropriate cover including medical emergency helicopter repatriation.
-The insurance policy must include specific cover for Covid-19 related issues and incidents which may affect your travel arrangements.
+The insurance policy must include specific cover for COVID-19 related issues and incidents which may affect your travel arrangements.
 You should ensure that there are no exclusion clauses limiting or excluding protection for the type of activities included in your tour.
 You should ensure that the insurance policy covers you for guided and/or self-guided activities and treks in the region you are visiting.
 You should ensure that the insurance covers you when trekking at the highest altitudes reached on your tour.
 You must ensure that all travel insurance purchased meets your particular requirements and you should arrange supplementary insurance if need be.
 We strongly recommend you to take out insurance against irrecoverable cancellation costs.
 You are required to carry proof of insurance with you and obliged to produce it if requested by Company employees or suppliers.

 It remains your responsibility to read and understand the insurance policy and ensure that it is suitable and adequate for your particular needs.
 Please read your policy details carefully and take them with you on holiday.
 If you choose to travel without adequate insurance cover, we will not be liable for any losses suffered by you in respect of which insurance cover would otherwise have been available.